Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 Finally, to distinguish between statistical significance and practical importance, we calculated the effect size (Cohen's d) for all pairwise comparisons (Table \ref{tab:supp_cohens_d} and Figure \ref{fig:cohen_d_effect_size}).
-This analysis shows that most performance differences were negligible to small, further supporting the conclusion that the observed variations are not practically meaningful.
-The rank volatility, detailed in Table \ref{tab:supp_rank_instability}, confirms this; with low Spearman correlations between fold rankings, there is no consistent, reproducible model hierarchy.
-Taken together, this body of evidence demonstrates that the small performance gaps between models are not statistically significant.
+This analysis reveals a structured pattern: large effect sizes ($d > 0.8$) dominate comparisons between architectural families (e.g., foundation models vs.\ classical CNNs), while within-family comparisons (e.g., among CNN variants or among foundation models) yield smaller effects.
+The rank volatility, detailed in Table~\ref{tab:supp_rank_instability}, confirms that no consistent, reproducible model hierarchy exists, with high rank standard deviations across folds (Table~\ref{tab:supp_rank_instability}).
+These results indicate that while differences between architectural families are meaningful, fine-grained rankings within a family are not statistically robust.